pierre-rouleau/pel/README.rst

 ➣ **Supports Launching Emacs from GUI and Shell**

-- PEL supports terminal Emacs launched from a shell and graphics Emacs launched from a shell or a GUI program like Windows Explorer, macOS Finder and others.
+- PEL supports terminal Emacs launched from a shell and graphics Emacs launched from a shell or a GUI program like Windows Explorer, macOS Finder, Linux file managers, etc...

 ➣ **Emacs Fast Startup**